GovTechSG/govtech-free-access/support.md

 - **How do I know if I am eligible for this initiative?**

     We’ve built a service for you to check if you’re eligible for the Product Development Tools.
-You can check it out here: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility) (**Note:** This tool will be available from 2 Dec 2024.
-Please check back soon!).
+You can check it out here: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility) (**Note:** The utility is online but the data will be updated from **2 Dec** onwards.
+Please check your eligibility next week!
+).

     Alternatively, you can reach our initiative team via Slack at the [**#feedback-product-development-tools**](https://govtech.enterprise.slack.com/archives/C07UF60HY9Y) channel to find out more.
 Please note that this initiative is currently a pilot for selected roles and teams in GovTech.